Skip to main content

 About

 That dual perspective runs through the applied record.
-Most recently as GIS Manager at Medici Land Governance, I led geospatial operations across land titling programs in Zambia, the DRC, and Guyana — building complete spatial data infrastructures from scratch in environments where the margin for error was low, the institutional complexity was high, and the decisions being made had direct consequences for how land would be used and by whom.
-That work attracted over $1.5M in support from UN FAO, the World Bank, and GIZ, and involved directing aerial surveys across more than 18,000 km².
-Alongside that international work, my research spans nine ecosystem types across five continents — from eelgrass meadows in Puget Sound to the Brazilian Cerrado to Amazonian rainforest — with over fifteen peer-reviewed publications across that range.
-Nearly a decade teaching GIS at the University of Utah kept me honest about how planners and developers actually reason about space and land value, an education that has paid dividends ever since.
+Most recently, as GIS Manager at Medici Land Governance, I led geospatial operations for land titling programs, international boundary delineations, and large-area surveys in Zambia, Liberia, the DRC, Sierra Leone, St. Kitts & Nevis, and Guyana.
+I built complete spatial data infrastructures from scratch in environments where the margin for error was low, the institutional complexity was high, and the decisions being made had direct consequences for how land would be used and by whom.
+That work attracted over $1.5M in support from UN FAO, the World Bank, and GIZ, and involved directing drone and manned aerial surveys covering more than 18,000 km².